 The Right to Build scheme is now up and running in England.
-I catch up with Angela Doran, NaCSBA’s self build representative for Scotland, Wales and Northern Ireland, about how she is helping the rest of the UK to catch up by working to promote bespoke home building projects in these areas.
+I recently chatted with Angela Doran, NaCSBA’s self build representative for Scotland, Wales and Northern Ireland, about how she is helping the rest of the UK to catch up by working to promote bespoke home building projects in these areas.
+Here's what she had to say:

 You've recently started a new role with the National Custom & Self Build Association (NaCSBA) − what can you tell us about it?